dominicrizzi/Video-Games-Sales/README.md

 user3.dtypes

-# Ahora que desechamos los tbd.
+## Ahora que desechamos los tbd.
 Hagamos un count plot de los user_score
 draw2= grafDistr(user3,"User_Score",clr="green")

 We can see the main values for User´s score are higher than Critic Score

 # -----------------------------------------------------------------------------------------------------------------

-## Now let´s try to see sales by Platform
+### Now let´s try to see sales by Platform

-### For that we will use the total_sales and the timeline.
+#### For that we will use the total_sales and the timeline.
 Grouping by Platform

 df_con_resenaR.head()

-# Vemos que el index ta en cualquiera
 df1= df_con_resenaR.reset_index()
 df1